davestearns/tutorials/src/crypto.md

 You'll be prompted for your secret password again, and if you type it correctly, you should see the original "secret message" text as the output!
 If you mistype the password, or forget it, openssl will refuse to decrypt the message.

-Most of the time we want to encrypt whole files instead of short strings, and openssl can do that too:
+Most of the time we want to encrypt whole files instead of short strings, and openssl can do that too.
+Omit the `echo` part and instead use `-in` to specify the input plaintext file, and `-out` to specify the output encrypted ciphertext file:

 ```bash
 openssl enc -aes-256-cbc -pbkdf2 -in secret_file.pdf -out secret_file.enc
 ```

-In this case, we left off the `echo` part and instead use `-in` to specify the input plaintext file, and `-out` to specify the output encrypted ciphertext file.
 You can name the output file anything you want, but it's common to use something like an `.enc` extension to indicate that it's encrypted.

 To decrypt, just add the `-d` switch again, and this time specify the encrypted file path as the `-in` argument, and the path where you want the decrypted file written as the `-out` argument.
 If that output path already exists, the file will just be overwritten, so use a new name: